jovanapetrovic1625/CS225-PZ-Backup-Scripts/README.md

 3. backup2.sh
 Script named backup2.sh can be used for both local and remote connection.
-That depends on the parameters which user enters when starting up the scripts.
+That depends on the parameters which user enters when starting up the script.
 The scripts makes a folder hierarchy depending on the type of the backup - latest backup, daily, weekly or monthly.
 User can define the name of the backup, repository name, email address on which the script will send the report,